 marketing automation stack 5

 Spend time learning about the full extent of Google Analytics’ capabilities.
-Once you get into customized funnel analytics and reporting, it gives you a wide view of your customers and prospects.
+Once you get into customized funnel analytics and reporting, you get a wide view of your customers and prospects.

 Price: Free